JWarren55/JWarren55/README.md

 Minor in Cybersecurity - Spring 2027

-Minor in Mathematics - Spring 2027
+Minor in Machine Learning - Spring 2027

-several classes in AI and machine learning

 ## Interest
 I am pursuing both security and machine learning at school.
-I like to learn new things and create programs.
+I like to learn and ceate things.

 ## Contact Info
 Please email me at jonwwarren55@gmail.com